Stephanie-Jaggard/5023Y_intro_to_statistics/README.md

 I learnt about effect sizes, error types 1 and 2 and experimental power and the value of repeatability, as well as how to tell R to find all experiments which are statistically different and how to compare estimates and confidence intervals within experiments.
 I learnt about power analysis which tells us the probability of making a type 2 error and Cohen's D which tells us the effect size.

+## Lesson 4 - Regression
+### 24/02/2023

+I created the script (regression) where janka (wood) data was put through a Pearson's R test and regression analysis where a means centered regression was looked at.
+I learnt about resisual variance plots and how to identify and place outliers in R and how to plot predicted values on a graph.